Aspect Extraction

 Some of the curated rules can be seen in the figure above.
 I have explained a couple of them in detail here -

-1. A word with nsubj dependency relationship with a verb token would be the noun of the phrase, and a word with acomp dependency relationship would be the adjective of this noun.
+dependency relationship would be the adjective of this noun.
 Thus, we would extract this pair as a relevant aspect-modifier pair.
-(Note : To know more about these dependency identifiers, visit Universal Dependencies)
+(Note : To know more about these dependency identifiers, visit Universal Dependencies) - In order to incorporate negatives, we check if there is any word with a

-To be very explicit, as per the notations used in the image, we get an output (A, M + M') as the pair
+To be very explicit, as per the notations used in the image, we get an output (A, M + M')

 Integrating into the pipeline